Pentium Dual-Core: Wolfdale-3M

 The 45 nm E5200 model was released by Intel on August 31, 2008, with a larger 2MB L2 cache over the 65 nm E21xx series and the 2.5 GHz clock speed.
 The E5200 model is also a highly overclockable processor, with many reaching over 3.75 GHz clock speed using just the stock Intel cooler.
 Intel released the E6500K model using this core.
 The model features an unlocked multiplier, but was only sold in China.

 Penryn-3M

 The Penryn core is the successor to the Merom core and Intel's 45 nm version of their mobile series of Pentium Dual-Core processors.
 The FSB is increased from 667 MHz to 800 MHz and the voltage is lowered.
 Intel released the first Penryn-based Pentium Dual-Core, the T4200, in December 2008.
 Later, mobile Pentium T4000, SU2000, and SU4000 processors based on Penryn were marketed as Pentium.

 Rebranding

 The Pentium Dual-Core brand was discontinued in early 2010 and replaced by the Pentium name.
 The Desktop E6000 series and the OEM-only mobile Pentium SU2000, and all later models were always called Pentium, but the Desktop Pentium Dual-Core E2000 and E5000 series processors had to be rebranded.
+For example, rebranding from "Pentium Dual-Core" to "Pentium" occurred on desktop processors if the BIOS date is after January 1, 2011.
+Similarly, Linux and other operating systems may not rebrand Core-based Pentiums if the BIOS date is before January 1, 2013.